Why did Evan Rachel Wood lose custody of her child?

 What happens next?

 Following the custody loss, Evan Rachel Wood may have the opportunity to appeal the decision or work towards regaining custody in the future.
-However, this will likely involve meeting certain conditions set the court, such as attending counseling or addressing any concerns raised during the hearings.
+However, this will likely require demonstrating substantial changes in circumstances and addressing the concerns raised the court.